Nooble12/CISC191-Architect1/README.md

   Handles the client's request for patch notes to be sent and displayed on screen.
 ## Client Module
   Handle the client's local game and storage of user data.

+## Potential Issues
+    If JavaFX is not found, ensure that your project structure is set to Java 1.8 and not Java 21.